 Counselling provides a 'safe space' where issues of concern can be discussed.
-The College has two counsellors, Grace Youngs and Denise Robertson, who provide extra support as required.
+The College has two Counsellors, Grace Youngs, who provides support for Years 7 to 9 students and Ms Nat Ellis, who provides support for Years 10 to 12 students.
 Their offices are located in the Presentation Centre, on the Ground Floor in the Convent building.

 The Counsellors can assist staff, students and parents with any aspect of a student's educational, emotional and social development.